-- 9.4 We have come to the view that it will create too many practical difficulties to give the purchaser a right of inspection prior to completion.
-It must be borne in mind that nearer the time of completion and the handover of keys, there will still be a lot of workers on site and numerous sundry defects such as broken windows. - 9.5 On balance, we consider that due to its impracticality, the right of inspection prior to completion is not a workable suggestion.
+- 9.4 We have come to the view that giving the purchaser a right of inspection prior to completion would create too many practical difficulties.
+It must be borne in mind that nearer the time of completion and the handover of keys, there will still be workers on site and numerous sundry defects, such as broken windows. - 9.5 On balance, we consider that due to its impracticality, the right of inspection prior to completion is not a workable suggestion.

 - There are two Defect Liability Periods, namely, (i) that between the developer and his contractor and (ii) that between the developer and the purchaser.
 Within the Defect Liability Period (between the developer and purchasers) purchasers may request developers to make good any defects in the property and its installations.
 Currently, for the Consent Scheme that Defect Liability Period is 6 months from the execution of the assignment.
 Hence, a purchaser who discovers any defects in the property must report them to the developer within 6 months of completion.
-However, very often the developer requests purchasers to report defects within 7 days of handing over possession. - 9.7 On the other hand, the developer usually requires the purchasers to report, within a year of handing over of possession, any defects not ascertainable when the units are handed over.
-Any such requirement, if stated in the ASP, can only limit the developer's contractual duty to remedy defects but does not affect the developer's separate liability in negligence to make good the defects. - 9.8 As the duration of the Defect Liability Period is of great importance to the purchasers, the sales brochure should state the Defect Liability Period.
+However, very often the developer requests purchasers to report defects within 7 days of handing over possession. - 9.7 On the other hand, the developer usually requires the purchasers to report, within a year of handing over possession, any defects not ascertainable when the units are handed over.
+Any such requirement, if stated in the ASP, can only limit the developer's contractual duty to remedy defects but does not affect the developer's separate liability in negligence to make good the defects. - 9.8 The duration of the Defect Liability Period is clearly of great importance to the purchaser.
+We think that the sales brochure should therefore state the Defect Liability Period.